minekube/gate/README.md

 > there is a "stable enough" release.

 ### Target audiences
-- simple Minecraft network admins and
+- advanced networks wanting performance while operating at a high scale
-- advanced networks wanting performance while operating at a massive scale
+- simple Minecraft network admins when [scripting languages](#script-languages) are supported

 ## What Gate does